Ylianst/ESP-IQ2020/documentation/ace.md

    ace_emulation: true
 ```

-Then, add the following in each of the corresponding sections:
+Then, add the following in each of the corresponding sections.
+If you use the audio module emulation, you will already have the `buttons` sensor.

 ```
 sensor: